 Consistent action is the road to success in sales.
 If you want to close deals, you need to make calls, send emails, write text messages, and follow up on everyone.

-The first step towards consistent action is making sure to track the right sales KPIs.
+The first step towards consistent action is tracking the right sales KPIs.
 When you have a clear idea of what your activity level is during any given month, you can focus on consistent, continuous improvement.

 4. Pretend that every single person you meet has a sign around his or her neck that says, 'Make me feel important.'
 Not only will you succeed in sales, you will succeed in life. – Mary Kay Ash

-This principle is especially true when it comes to sales.
+This motivational sales quote is especially true when it comes to closing more deals.
 If you don’t focus enough on the people you talk to, you will never succeed.

 There are several ways to put this idea into practice.
-First, make sure that you always lead the conversation with what’s important to the prospect.
+First, ensure you always lead the conversation with what’s important to the prospect.
 This is one of the top sales strategies that the pros use every day.
 When your conversation starts with what’s on their mind, you’re sure to grab their attention.

 Another way to use this idea in sales is when speaking to people who are not your prospect.
 For example, when speaking to a gatekeeper, some salespeople lose the charm and try to force their way into a conversation with the decision-maker.